influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 ## TLS

-Chronograf supports TLS to securely communicate between the browser and server via HTTPS.
+Chronograf supports TLS (Transport Layer Security) to securely communicate between the browser and server using HTTPS.

 We recommend using HTTPS with Chronograf.
 If you are not using a TLS termination proxy, you can run Chronograf's server with TLS connections.

 ### Running Chronograf with TLS

 Chronograf server has command line and environment variable options to specify the certificate and key files.
 The server reads and parses a public/private key pair from these files.
-The files must contain PEM encoded data.
+The files must contain PEM-encoded data.

-In Chronograf all command line options also have a corresponding environment variable.
+All Chronograf command line options have corresponding environment variables.

-To specify the certificate file either use the `--cert` CLI option or `TLS_CERTIFICATE` environment variable.
+To specify the certificate file, either use the `--cert` CLI option or `TLS_CERTIFICATE` environment variable.

 To specify the key file either use the `--key` CLI option or `TLS_PRIVATE_KEY` environment variable.

-To specify the certificate and key if both are in the same file either use the `--cert` CLI option or `TLS_CERTIFICATE` environment variable.
+To specify the certificate and key if both are in the same file, use either the `--cert` CLI option or `TLS_CERTIFICATE` environment variable.

 #### Example with CLI options